Allison Whitworth

 Allison Leigh Whitworth (born December 11, 1985) is an American former professional soccer player and coach who played as a goalkeeper.
 Whitworth most recently served as assistant coach for the Mississippi State Bulldogs women's soccer team.

-Dr. Allison Whitworth is a teaching faculty member at the University of Tennessee, where she instructs courses in Strategy, Leadership, and Human Resource Management.
+Whitworth is a teaching faculty member at the University of Tennessee, where she instructs courses in Strategy, Leadership, and Human Resource Management.
 Her academic work focuses on the intersection of organizational strategy, people development, and leadership effectiveness, with a strong emphasis on experiential learning and student engagement.

-Before entering academia, Dr. Whitworth enjoyed a distinguished career in professional soccer, competing in the Women’s Professional Soccer (WPS) league as a goalkeeper for FC Gold Pride, the Atlanta Beat, and the Chicago Red Stars—serving as an adidas-sponsored athlete throughout her career.
+Before entering academia, Whitworth enjoyed a distinguished career in professional soccer, competing in the Women’s Professional Soccer (WPS) league as a goalkeeper for FC Gold Pride, the Atlanta Beat, and the Chicago Red Stars—serving as an adidas-sponsored athlete throughout her career.
 She later transitioned into coaching, working at the collegiate level before moving into youth development, where she currently coaches competitive teams and directs specialized goalkeeper training programs.

-Drawing on her combined experience in sport and organizational leadership, Dr. Whitworth brings a unique perspective to teaching, research, and community engagement—blending lessons from the pitch with principles of strategic thinking, teamwork, and social impact.